 My father and my daughter, 2004.

-I am Professor of Economics at George Mason University.
+I am Professor of Economics and JIN Chair at the Mercatus Center, George Mason University.
 I hold degrees from George Mason University and New York University, where in both cases I studied the classical liberal traditions of economics.
 My teaching focuses on economic principles, public policy issues, and the liberal tradition of Adam Smith and Friedrich Hayek.

-I have published several studies on the ideology of faculty in the social sciences (several studies coauthored with the Swedish sociologist Charlotta Stern and one with Christopher Cardiff).
+I have published several studies on the ideology of faculty in the social sciences and humanities.

 I am the coauthor (with Adrian Moore and Binyam Reja) of Curb Rights: A Foundation for Free Enterprise in Urban Transit, editor of Reputation: Studies in the Voluntary Elicitation of Good Conduct, and editor of What Do Economists Contribute?
 I co-edited with Fred Foldvary a book The Half-Life of Policy Rationales: How New Technology Affects Old Policy Issues.
-I have coauthored with Alex Tabarrok an extensive Web site on the Food and Drug Administration (FDAReview.org).
-My new book is entitled Knowledge and Coordination: A Liberal Interpretation.
+My 2012 book is entitled Knowledge and Coordination: A Liberal Interpretation.

-I spend several months every year in Stockholm, where I am affiliated with the Ratio Institute as an Academic Advisor and Associate Fellow.
+I spend several months every year in Stockholm, where I am affiliated with the Ratio Institute.

 Here are links to my stuff.